Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 18 Februari 2026 21.59.08 UTC
+- WIB: Rabu, 18 Februari 2026 23.02.35 UTC
-- WITA: Rabu, 18 Februari 2026 22.59.08 UTC
+- WITA: Kamis, 19 Februari 2026 00.02.35 UTC
-- WIT: Rabu, 18 Februari 2026 23.59.08 UTC
+- WIT: Kamis, 19 Februari 2026 01.02.35 UTC

 Kutipan Inspiratif:
-"You're going to fail your way to success, you have nothing to be ashamed of so keep your head up.
-It’s much easier to come up with excuses of why you can't do it.
-If you do what is easy your life will be hard."
+"I am a little pencil in the hand of a writing God who is sending a love letter to the world."

-Kategori: motivational
+Kategori: inspirational